 Dunsdon Nature Reserve (Devon Wildlife Trust) - A boardwalk runs from the car park, under the trees to a viewing platform overlooking a Culm field.
 This linear route is fully accessible to all abilities, including wheelchair users for a length of 400m.

 East Dartmoor NNR Yarner Wood: Information panels have been provided at the site and there are two circular nature trails, one 2.5 km long, the other 3.5 km.
-There is a hide where birds are fed from November to March.
+There is a hide where birds are fed from November to March - also see Archive PDF download

 Exe Estuary Reserve (RSPB) Access to the public hide at Bowling Green Marsh is along a paved road.
-The hide has a paved ramp to the door.
-The viewing platform is down a short (100 m) path and has no wheelchair access.
+The hide has been designed to be accessible to wheelchairs.
+The viewing platform is down a short path, 130m access path surfaced with compacted stone

 Hackney Marshes Local Nature Reserve A network of level surfaced paths and ramped bridges suitable for wheelchairs, electric buggies and push chairs